 This page contains important information for corporate and institutional public relations professionals about the ASCO Annual Meeting and upcoming co-sponsored Symposia.

-*Submissions made after this deadline cannot be guaranteed posting on May 16, but will still be posted in the Virtual Press Room as staff time allows.
+*Submissions made after this deadline cannot be guaranteed posting when the Proceedings I embargo lifts on May 15, but will still be posted in the Virtual Press Room as staff time allows.